tpm2-software/tpm2-tools/man/tpm2_changeauth.1.md

   * **-l**, **--lockout-passwd**=_LOCKOUT\_PASSWORD_:

     The new lockout authorization value.

-    The new endorse authorization value.
 Passwords should follow the same formatting requirements as the **-o** option.

   * **-O**, **--old-auth-owner**=_OLD\_OWNER\_AUTH_: